GWFrank/TCG-2023/hw1/b09902004/report.md

 I followed the pseudo code in textbook to implement A* algorithm.

 I made a small change by using heap and hash table to achieve the effect of modifiable priority queue.
 I pushed all possible next state into the heap first.
-And when popping a game state from the heap, I will skip that state if its board has been seen before.
+And when popping a game state from the heap, I will skip that state if its hash has been seen before.

-Because my heuristic is dice-agnostic, among all states with the same board, the one that is reached in the least steps must be popped first.
-The board is represented by a 64-bit number, with 7 bits for each piece's position (including not on board).
+### Game state hash

+I hash any game state into a 64-bit number.
+Bit $7(i-1)$ to $7i$ is used to for $i$-th piece's position (0 means not on board), and other bits are zeroed.

+I also tested adding the current index in dice sequence to the hash.
+This is because there are cases where "looping" is necessary, and board-only hash will not find any solution is such cases.
+Therefore I use the hash **without** dice sequence index first, and only use the "correct" hash if no solutions were found.

+<div style="page-break-before: always;"></div>

 ### A* heuristic